 2 teaspoons ground nutmeg, plus more to taste

 seeds of 1 vanilla bean or 1 teaspoon vanilla extract

 whole nutmeg for grating as garnish (optional but recommended)

 In a food processor or blender, blend all ingredients together for 2-3 minutes or until smooth.

 Note: This eggnog keeps well in the refrigerator for several days.
-Separation is natural so just whisk the nog before drinking.
+Separation is natural so just whisk the nog before drinking or re-blend in the blender.
 To drink it hot, gently warm in a small saucepan on the stove.
 This is delicious hot or cold and I especially love it with coffee in the morning.